JasonShuyinta/reverse-proxy/README.md

 ### Reverse Proxy
 After these two servers were done, I have implemented the reverse proxy.
 Every request done by the client has to pass first through the proxy before reaching on the target servers.
-In this proxy many operations could be done, both to the requests and the responses.
+In this proxy many operations could be done, both on the requests and the responses.
-For example: when the “sumNumbers” operation is called, the proxy verifies which load balancing strategy to use in order to choose which server will handle the request.
+For example: when the “sumNumbers” request is called, the proxy verifies which load balancing strategy to use in order to choose which server will handle the operation.
 Two strategies are implemented: Random and Round Robin.

-The first one just randomly picks one of the servers from the array and passes on the request, the latter picks sequentially a server from the array for subsequent requests that arrive to the proxy: in case on of the servers has served more requests than the other one, a while loop was implemented in order to keep track of each servers usage, in this way requests are forwarded to the server that has provided less responses.
-This was implemented in order to maintain a balance between the to servers so that they each respond to roughly 50% of the requests when the Round Robin is active.
+The first one just randomly picks one of the servers from the array and passes on the request, the latter picks sequentially a server from the array for subsequent requests that arrive to the proxy: in case one of the servers has served more requests than the other one, a while loop is implemented in order to keep track of each servers usage, in this way requests are forwarded to the server that has provided less responses.
+This was implemented to maintain a balance between the two servers so that they each respond to roughly 50% of the requests when the Round Robin is active.
-It resembles the mechanism of the Least Connection algorithm, where requests are passed to the server that has the leaset active connections.
+It resembles the mechanism of the Least Connection algorithm, where requests are passed to the server that has the least active connections.

 ```javascript
 //This load balancer strategy chooses one of the servers randomly to serve the request